goliatone/nikko/README.md

 - It should start a new IPC server, Unix socket, `/tmp/nikko.<project>.sock`
 - We should be able to trigger commands using the server

+We should be able to list all projects locally

+We should be able to config rc

+TODO: move commands to plugins directory instead of lib

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).